intbio/MolModEdu/GROMACS/nucl/README.md

 Now we need to compare pKa from propka and pH of our system. pH = 7
 In this pH Histidine has NH3+ group and COO- group which means it is neutral.
 Our propka results showed that all histidines are protonated.
 That means that we should change protonation state before conducting molecular dynamics.
 How to make histidine neutral will be shown below.
+There are no histidine residues that have pKa > pH.

 <a name="H_tails"/>